JeremiLorenti/AI-WordPress-Draft-Generator/README.md

 # AI Draft Post Creator

-## *VERY MUCH A WORK IN PROGRESS*

 AI Draft Post Creator is a desktop application designed to streamline the process of creating draft posts for your WordPress blog using the power of AI.
-The application provides a user-friendly interface to generate draft posts based on the number of articles and paragraphs specified by the user.
+The application provides a user-friendly interface to generate draft posts based on the number of articles specified by the user.

 ## Features

 - **Generate Draft Posts**: Easily create draft posts for your WordPress blog with AI assistance.
+- **Tone Selection**: Choose the tone of the AI-generated content to match your blog's style.
 - **WordPress Integration**: Directly connect to your WordPress site to manage categories and create drafts.
+- **Article Preview**: Preview the AI-generated content and provide feedback for revisions.
 - **Customizable Settings**: Configure your OpenAI and WordPress settings through a dedicated settings window.
 - **User-Friendly Interface**: Simple and intuitive interface for seamless operation.
+- **Debug Mode**: Test the application using predefined test articles.

 ## Installation